mlohi/SIGIR-2015-Data/README.md

 -----
 Files
 -----
-* The data is formatted one paper per file in the corresponding directory classified by publication year.
+* The data is formatted one paper per file in the corresponding directory categorized by the publication year.